 One of my favourite things to do when travelling is to visit local food markets.
 With one day in Bogota, I visited the Plaza de Paloquemao, took a cooking class and ate a whole lot of food.

 Food is a huge part of all my travel experiences - visiting markets, learning about local dishes and of course eating.
 Lots and lots of eating.
 Trip planning always includes reading about local food, what's in season, and the best places to eat.
 I'm not after fancy eats, just delicious.
-I'd much rather taste a little bit at 7 different street vendors over one big fancy meal.

 While planning for my trip to Colombia with G Adventures I came across a cooking class in Bogota.
 With one free day in Bogota before the tour started, spending part of it learning about and tasting food was an obvious choice.
 I was going to be cooking in Colombia!